-The core of this feature lies in the powerful template engine of Safe CMS and what it providesurlizeandurlizetruncFilter.
-These filters can intelligently identify URLs or email addresses in text and automatically convert them into links with<a>The clickable link of the label, while still maintaining the HTML structure of the article content.
+The core of this feature lies in the powerful template engine of Anqin CMS and the providedurlizeandurlizetruncFilters.
+These filters can intelligently identify URLs or email addresses in text and automatically convert them to include<a>Clickable tags, while still maintaining the HTML structure of the article content.

 urlizeThe filter is the main tool to achieve this goal.
-Its function is to scan the specified text content and automatically find the URLs in the form ofhttp://example.com/www.example.comevenexample.comas well as[email protected]Email addresses in the form, then wrap them in standard HTML<a>Make it clickable link in the tag.
+Its function is to scan the specified text content, automatically find the URL addresses in the form ofhttp://example.com/www.example.comevenexample.comas well as[email protected]Email addresses in the form, then wrap them in standard HTML<a>tags, making them clickable links.

 How to apply in article detailsurlizeFilter?